jhorzek/lessTemplates/README.md

 The objective of lessTemplates is to provide a simplified implementation for some common models which can be used in lessSEM.
-Currently included are
+Currently included
+are:

-1.  cross-lagged panel models (with random intercepts)
+1.  cross-lagged panel models (with random intercepts).
-2.  continuous time structural equation models
+2.  continuous time structural equation models.

 Additionally, lessSEM also provides some transformations for these models which allow for regularizing specific model structures (e.g., to